Grinnell College: Social activities and organizations

 Students at Grinnell adhere to an honor system known as "self-governance" wherein they are expected to govern their own choices and behavior with minimal direct intervention by the college administration.
 By cultivating a community based on freedom of choice, self-governance aims to encourage students to become responsible, respectful, and accountable members of the campus, town, and global community.

-The organizational structure of the Student Government Association, wielding a yearly budget of over $450,000 and unusually strong administrative influence, covers almost all aspects of student activity and campus life.

 Founded in November 2000, the student-run group Pioneer Capital Investments (PCI), formerly known as Student Endowment Investing Group, actively invests over $100,000 of Grinnell College's endowment capital in public equities.
 The group's mission is to provide interested students with valuable experience for future careers in finance.
+Two environmental organizations on campus produce and sell custom notebooks, using leftover paper from classwork and reused pasteboard from boxes originally holding breakfast cereal or other products.

 Service organizations are popular.
 The Alternative Break ("AltBreak") program takes students to pursue service initiatives during school holidays, and as of 2005, Grinnell had more alumni per capita serving in the Peace Corps than any other college in the nation.
 The college also runs its own post-graduation service program known as Grinnell Corps in Grinnell, China, Namibia, New Orleans, and Thailand, and has previously operated programs in Greece, Lesotho, Macau, and Nepal.

-The Scarlet and Black is the campus newspaper and KDIC (88.5 FM) was the student-run radio station from 1968 to 2020.
-The Scarlet and Black, or the S&B is the oldest college newspaper west of the Mississippi River, and is currently in its 130th year of publication.
-The newspaper, typically 16 tabloid pages in length, is published in print most Mondays of the school year and online.
-Students primarily write the newspaper, although occasional letters from alumni or faculty are included.
-Funding comes from student fees and advertisers.

-The school also has a bi-weekly satirical newspaper, "The B&S," which features articles about current events both on and off campus.
-"The B&S" satirizes social and political issues in articles, graphics, and crosswords.

-Grinnell also has an entirely student-run textbook lending library on campus.
-Aimed at the economically disadvantaged yet open to all, it allows students to check out books for the semester for free, defraying the high cost of college textbooks.
-This particular library has no funding, relying solely on donated books.
-Since its founding in 2005, the collection has grown to thousands of books, thanks to the generosity of the campus community.
-This library has expanded to include caps and gowns, which are lent out to graduating seniors every spring.

-Grinnell hosts the Titular Head student film festival.